-PETER C. NELSON and LYNNE P. MCGHEE, and each of them with full power of substitution, are hereby authorized to vote, as designated on the reverse side, all the shares of California Water Service Group common stock of the undersigned at the Annual Meeting of Stockholders of California Water Service Group to be held at the Doubletree Hotel, 2050 Gateway Plaza, San Jose, California on May 24, 2011 at 9:30 a.m., or at any adjournment thereof.
-By my signature on the reverse side of this proxy, I acknowledge that I have received a copy of the Notice of Meeting and Proxy Statement relating to this meeting and of the Group's Annual Report to Stockholders for 2010.
+PETER C. NELSON and LYNNE P. MCGHEE, and each of them with full power of substitution, are hereby authorized to vote, as designated on the reverse side, all the shares of California Water Service Group common stock of the undersigned at the Annual Meeting of Stockholders of California Water Service Group to be held at the executive office, 1720 North First Street, San Jose, California on May 22, 2012 at 9:30 a.m., with respect to the proposals listed on the reverse side and upon such other business as may properly come before the meeting or any adjournment or postponement thereof.
+By my signature on the reverse side of this proxy, I acknowledge that I have received a copy of the notice of meeting and proxy statement relating to this meeting and of the Group's Annual Report to Stockholders for 2012.